isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2023-08-22-post-BiblioAsia Oct–Dec 2023.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/chappell-steinway-piano/">A Grand Piano’s Chequered History: The Journey of a Chappell Grand Piano from the Victoria Memorial Hall to the National Library Building </a><br>
 A grand piano that was to be the pride of Singapore failed to silence its critics.
 The odds, however, were always against it. *Bernard T.G.
 Tan*.  [(PDF)]

-<a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/crash-helmets-mandatory/">The Early History of Printing in Singapore</a><br>
+<a style="text-decoration: none; font-weight: bold;" href="">The Early History of Printing in Singapore</a><br>
 Printing in Singapore dates back 200 years with the establishment of a press by Christian missionaries.
 Their efforts to spread the gospel also helped spread knowledge of the printing press here. *Gracie Lee*.  [(PDF)]

 <a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/acehnese-chinese-gold-coins/">Revisiting the Mystery of the Missing Gold Coins</a><br>
 Two ancient gold coins, probably from Aceh, were discovered in Singapore in the middle of the 19th century.
 Unfortunately, they mysteriously disappeared a few decades later. *Foo Shu Tieng*.  [(PDF)]

-<a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/crash-helmets-mandatory/">Panton Malaijoe dan Portugees: A Rediscovered Manuscript Sheds Light on the Languages and Traditions of Colonial Batavia</a><br>
+<a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/malay-portuguese-pantuns/">Panton Malaijoe dan Portugees: A Rediscovered Manuscript Sheds Light on the Languages and Traditions of Colonial Batavia</a><br>
 A forgotten manuscript found in the archive of a Portuguese museum offers insights into the languages and traditions of a unique community in the Dutch East Indies. *Hugo C. Cardoso*.  [(PDF)]

-<a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/crash-helmets-mandatory/">Going Against the (Rice) Grain: The “Eat More Wheat” Campaign</a><br>
+<a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/eat-more-wheat-campaign/">Going Against the (Rice) Grain: The “Eat More Wheat” Campaign</a><br>
 The call for Singaporeans to switch from eating rice to eating wheat in 1967 did not take root despite best efforts by the government. *Jacqueline Lee*.  [(PDF)]

-<a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/crash-helmets-mandatory/">A Well-Choreographed Move: From Singapore Dance Theatre to Singapore Ballet</a><br>
+<a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/singapore-dance-theatre-ballet/">A Well-Choreographed Move: From Singapore Dance Theatre to Singapore Ballet</a><br>
 The company’s new name is less about breaking away from the past as it is about leaping confidently into the future. *Thammika Songkaeo*.  [(PDF)]

 <a style="text-decoration: none; font-weight: bold;" href="/vol-19/issue-3/oct-dec-2023/new-books-singapore-history/">New Books on Singapore History </a><br>New books available in the National Library’s collection. [(PDF)]